peytoncordero/DRI25/text-analysis.md

 </Secret>

-If everything went right, you should get no output.
-Remember the "silent success?"
+If everything went right, you should get no output**"silent success?"**

+You just wrote your first for-loop!

 ## Make a list of all the words lowercase with ONE LINE OF CODE

-Another way to perform the same action more tersely is to use what's called a [list comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions).
+Another way to perform the same action more succinctly is to use what's called a [list comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions).

 A list comprehension is a shorter, faster way to write a for-loop.
 It is syntactically a little more difficult to read (for a human), but, in this case, it's much faster to process.

 ```
 text1_tokens = [t.lower() for t in text1 if t.isalpha()]